 2020 expediated the steady rise in digital audio consumption worldwide as the world spent more time online, either logging into endless Zoom calls or trying to entertain ourselves on mundane daily walks.
 In fact, more than 70% of US adults listened to digital audio content at least once a month in 2020, accounting for more than 10% media time.
+Therefore, brands should have an audio advertising strategy to reach their audiences where they are spending most of their time.

 It was no surprise then when excitement began to build around the new Clubhouse app, a social platform that describes itself as “A new type of social network based on voice—where people around the world come together to talk, listen and learn from each other in real-time.”
 Users can listen in on conversations, interviews, and discussions on various topics that are streamed live, from tech-bros discussing cryptocurrencies to smaller rooms of friends just “hanging out”.